Nara is the perfect day trip from Kyoto or Osaka — plenty of delicious snacks, plenty of temples, and most importantly plenty of deer!

 Nara is less than an hour away from Kyoto (and a little farther from Osaka).
 Get on your walking shoes, empty your pockets, and prepare for a deer-filled day of adventure.
 Bike rental is also possible if you’re short on time.
-And if you’re keen to explore the rest of the city, check out the temples Yakushi-ji, Horyū-ji, and Tōshō-dai.

-Nara’s Top Three: Tōdai-ji, Nigatsu-dō, and the deer
+Nara’s top three: Tōdai-ji, Nigatsu-dō, and the deer

-With so much to see in Nara, it’s good to know you’re seeing the big ones — here’s our top three to put some names to those guidebook/instagram faces.
+With so much to see in Nara, it’s good to know you’re seeing the big ones — here’s our top three to put some names to those guidebook/Instagram faces.

 1. Tōdai-ji Temple: The one off the postcards